-“A unique stylish hotel with great rooms and suites, a salt-water pool and mouth-watering Khmer cuisine, where privacy abounds”
+“A superbly stylish hotel with a salt-water pool, mouth-watering Khmer cuisine, great spa and where privacy abounds”

 This is the perfect bolthole for couples after action and adventure paired with ultimate relaxation.
-The hotel has its own tour company offering tailor-made adventure trips; try mountain-biking through the forest into Angkor’s secret temples or live it up with a Champagne cruise on the Tonle Sap, Asia’s largest freshwater lake.
+The hotel has its own tour company offering tailor-made adventure trips: try quad-biking through the forest into Angkor’s secret temples, or overnighting in their jungle camp, or a private yacht cruise on Tonle Sap, Asia’s largest freshwater lake.
 There’s also an impressive spa to help you unwind in at the end of the day.

 - The suites are seriously spoiling and romantic: fabulous beds, steam rooms and power showers, private gardens and massive terrazzo tubs

 - The pool terrace, with its smart loungers, lush gardens and staff on hand to fix you a drink